By Chris Austin. 26 November 2020.

-Hello, and welcome to this new blog.
-I am Chris Austin, I work independently on high energy physics theory, in Maryport on the north-west coast of England.
+Hello, and welcome to this blog.
+I am Chris Austin, I work independently on high energy physics theory, in Maryport on the north-west coast of England, UK.

 About 60 years after Sir Isaac Newton published his laws of motion in 1687, Pierre-Louis Moreau de Maupertuis discovered that Newton's laws follow from the requirement that a quantity he called "action", that depends on the positions and motions of a collection of objects over a period of time, should be relatively unaltered by small changes in the positions and motions of those objects.